-Report the accident to the rideshare company through the mobile application or the customer support email/hotline.
+- Report the accident to the rideshare company through the mobile application or the customer support email/hotline.

-- Get the names and contact information of anyone involved as well as any witnesses.
+- Get the names and contact information of anyone involved and any witnesses.

 - Seek medical attention as soon as possible to have your injuries diagnosed and treated.
 Follow all treatment instructions that your doctor gives you.

-- Keep copies of all bills, invoices, and receipts for expenses, as well as copies of your income statements if you miss work after the accident.
+- Keep copies of all bills, invoices, and receipts for expenses and documents of your income statements if you miss work after the accident.

-- Do not give a statement to an insurance adjuster without speaking to a lawyer.
+- Only state an insurance adjuster after speaking to a car accident lawyer.

 Get a free consultation with a Durham Uber accident lawyer from Kreger Brodish LLP now to learn how we can protect your rights after a crash.

 North Carolina Uber Laws

-To drive for Uber in North Carolina, operators must meet certain requirements set by the state as well as the company.
+To drive for Uber in North Carolina, operators must meet specific requirements set by the state and the company.
 These include:

 - Vehicles must be 15 years old or newer, have four passenger doors, have no commercial branding, and be well-maintained.